 Before venturing out into this remote area, please read the Precautions section on this page and prepare yourself accordingly.

 River Ford-- This is sometimes little more than ankle-deep, but I have had to cross it in knee-deep water, and I know it can be higher after storms and during spring runoff.
 There supposedly are two crossing places a few hundred feet apart, but I have never seen a second one.
-The stream is wide here, but the bed is rocky and mud is not usually an issue; nevertheless, if you try to cross without high clearance and four-wheel drive, you are asking for trouble, such as a flooded and stalled engine mid-stream.
+The stream is wide here, but the bed is rocky and mud is not usually an issue; nevertheless, if you try to cross without high clearance and four-wheel drive, you are asking for trouble, such as a flooded and stalled engine mid-stream, or a displaced vehicle.

 Bentonite Hills-- There is a sign at 9 miles announcing the Bentonite Hills, but you will have been driving through these soft, vividly colored shale formations for several miles already.
 Bentonite hills are common in this part of Utah, and they also dominate the scenery at the southern end of Caineville Road, so your day will begin and end with these pretty badlands.

 "Softly contoured and banded in shades of brownish-red, grayish-green, blue and purple, these rainbow hills resemble the Painted Desert of Arizona and the Badlands of South Dakota.
 They are similar, also, to the colorful Chinle slopes of Capitol Reef and the Circle Cliffs.
 However, they are not of the same geological age as those features.
 These colorful mounds are known variously as the Bentonite, Rainbow, or Painted Hills.
 They are encountered not only along the River Ford-Hartnet Road but on the Caineville-Middle Desert access road as well.
 They are among the most visually flamboyant features of the region.